martin-applitools/applitools-storybook-docker/README.md

 1) Clone the repo
 2) cd applitools-storybook-docker/tutorial-storybook-angular
-3) edit applitools.config.js replace INSERT API KEY with your Applitools API Key
+3) edit applitools.config.js replace INSERT API KEY with your Applitools API Key and save the file.
 4) docker-compose up